superhac/vpinfe/readme.md

 Next you need set three settings in `Settings`.
 - vpxbinpath - The path to your vpinball executable
 - tablerootdir - The root dir where all your tables are located
+- vpxinipath - Where your VPinball.ini is.
+Normally `~/.vpinball/VPinball.ini`
 - Theme - Which theme you want to use.
 Right now theres `default` - Three screens cab mode, `carousel` and `carousel2` both for single screens.

 All the other settings can be left as they are in the template above for now.
 Configuring the gamepad and other fields are covered below.